ci1xgk/Fellowship_Webpage/Merewether3.md

-### Running the code, outputs and visualization
+### Running the code, outputs and visualisation

-To run the simulations, user must follow the instructions in section [*"Running LISFLOOD"*]().
-As an example for running the Merewether test case on windows, user needs to copy paste the LISFLOOD executable file, namely `lisflood.exe`, to the same folder as the input files.
-Figure below shows the working directory.
+To run the simulations, instructions are available in [*"Running LISFLOOD"*]().
+An example is given for running the Merewether test case on windows.
+To do so, copy paste the LISFLOOD executable file, namely `lisflood.exe`, to the same folder as the input files.
+The figure below shows the file list that should be in the current directory.

 ![image](/Figures/mer12.png)

-By clicking on the *location bar* of Windows Explorer, then entering `cmd` and press *Enter* key, the *Command Prompt Window* will be opened in the folder, as figure below.
+By clicking on the *location bar* of the Windows Explorer, then typing `cmd` and pressing *Enter*, the *Command Prompt Window* will be opened in the folder, as shown in the figure below.

 ![image](/Figures/mer13.png)

-To run the simulation, the name of executable must be entered in *Command prompt*, followed by the name of `.par` file:
+To run the simulation, the name of executable must be entered in *Command prompt*, followed by the name of the `.par` file:
 ```
 lisflood.exe merewether-0p175m.par
 ```

-When the simulation is finished, a series of files named according to `resroot` convention given in `.par` file (here namely `merewether`) will be generated in a directory named by keyword `dirroot` in `.par` file, as shown below.
+When the simulation is finished, a series of files named according to the keyword `resroot` given in the `.par` file, (i.e. `merewether` for the Merewether test case).
+These files will be generated in a directory named by the keyword `dirroot` in the `.par` file, as shown in the figure below.

 ![image](/Figures/mer15.png)